 Next on our list of 10 things to do in Sukhothai, Wat Khao Phra Noi is located close to Wat Saphan Hin actually.
 You will find it on the top of a mound.
 It is a forest temple where the monks used to be engrossed in meditation within the serene forest atmosphere.

 You can actually find individual buildings designed for a single monk to meditate in.
 This ties into the entire vibe of the western zone of the park, really.
-The whole aura of zen is embodied very well by the spread out isolated temples and quiet forest area.
+The whole aura of zen is embodied very well by the spread-out isolated temples and quiet forest areas.

 4. Elsewhere around Sukhothai Historical Park

 As for the southern and eastern zones of the park, these are parts less traveled to with less density of significant temples.
 They are relatively smaller zones, but their temples still bear some unique characteristics.
 The towers and especially the elephant markers around the buildings are definitely worth seeing firsthand.

 No matter which parts of the park you decide to go to visit, take care to try and be there during sunrise or sunset if possible.
 If you visit the park but never get to see the Buddhas and the temples illuminated in that light, you will be missing out.
 The admission fee to enter each zone is 100 Baht.